-I am satisfied that the terms and conditions of the Complainant Company's commercial insurance policy clearly stated that in order for the business interruption cover to be triggered, there must first have been damage to the insured property caused by one of the specified perils, that is, the listed contingencies.
-In this regard, I accept the Provider's position that the reason for the temporary closure of the Complainant Company's business in this instance, namely the measures imposed by the government to curb the spread of the coronavirus (COVID-19), does not fall under one of the contingencies listed in the commercial insurance policy.
+I am satisfied that the terms and conditions of the Complainant's pub insurance policy clearly stated that in order for the business interruption cover to be triggered, there must first have been damage to the insured property caused by one of the specified perils, that is, one of the listed contingencies.
+The Complainant's business interruption claim in this instance, arose from the temporary closure of his business due to measures imposed by the Government to curb the spread of COVID-19.
+This did not constitute damage to the Complainant's property, nor did it fall under one of the contingencies listed in the Complainant's pub insurance policy schedule.